Temple Grandin, Chick-fil-A and Animal Wellbeing

 And now, Grandin’s expertise is making an impact in another arena: fast food.
 As an adviser to the Chick-fil-A® Animal Wellbeing team, Grandin – along with other outside experts on the Animal Wellbeing Council – provide input that influenced the Chick-fil-A Animal Wellbeing Standards, as well as insight into industry best practices.

 Dr. Steven Lyon, a former USDA scientist, serves on the Animal Wellbeing team as part of his role at Chick-fil-A. He says that caring for the animal is not only “the right thing to do,” but an anxious or unhealthy bird can also impact both the safety and quality of its meat.
 “It’s just not good business practice for a farmer to be raising birds that aren’t healthy,” he says.

-Lyon says customers care that Chick-fil-A, as a large chicken chain, strives to be transparent and responsible in its sourcing.
+Lyon says customers care that Chick-fil-A, as a large chicken chain, prioritizes ingredient transparency and responsible sourcing partnerships.
 To that end, he recently followed along as Grandin performed an animal wellbeing assessment on one of Chick-fil-A’s largest suppliers.